tiberiusbrown/abc/docs/system.md

 | **y** | The y-coorindate of the center of the circle. |
 | **r** | The radius of the circle in pixels. |
 | **color** | The color of the circle. |

 ## `$draw_filled_circle`

 ```c
 void $draw_filled_circle(i16 x, i16 y, u8 r, u8 color);
 ```

-Draws a filled circle to the display buffer.
+Draw a filled circle to the display buffer.

 | Parameter | Description |
 | :-- | :-- |